95therese/DP203/Microsoft Course notes/03_perform_data_engineering_with_azure_synapse_apache_spark_pools.md

 **Using graphics packages in code:** There are many graphics packages that can do data visualisation.
 Notably, Python supports many packages, most of them built on the **Matplotlib** library.
 The output can be rendered in a notebook, making it easy to work with the data with inline data visualisations and then use markdown cells for providing commentary.

-For example, some PySpark code that creates a chart from some aggregated with Matplotlib can look like this:
+For example, some PySpark code that creates a chart from some aggregated data with Matplotlib can look like this:

 ``` Python
 from matplotlib import pyplot as plt